 Connecting the Tourbox Lite

-The Toubox Lite came with two braided USB cables: one USB-C to USB-C, and another USB-A to USB-C. The side that connects to the unit has an L-shaped connector.
-In some cases, you’re might come with an adapter rather than a second cable.
-The USB-C port for the Tourbox is at the back of the unit.
+The Toubox Lite came with two braided USB cables: one USB-C to USB-C, and another USB-C to USB-A with an adapter.
+The side that connects to the unit has an L-shaped connector.
+The USB-C port for the Tourbox is perfectly centered at the back of the unit.

-Tourbox Console is the brain behind the device where you can customize everything about it.
-As with the physical unit, the software is really well-designed and very easy to use.
+Software can really make or break the experience of a product like this.
+Thankfully, the Tourbox Console software, where you can customize everything about your device, is really well-designed and very easy to use.

-The features of the Console software include being able to:
+The features of the Tourbox Console software include being able to:

 If you are unsure of what shortcuts to assign to which button, Tourbox already has some pre-defined presets for different software in Console and on the Tourbox website Presets page.
 So, you could start with those and then change them as you get more comfortable with the device and figure out your preferences.

 The custom on-screen application menus are another way to bring various shortcuts and actions right to your cursor.
-It saves you a couple of extra mouse/pen movements and clicks.
+So far, Wacom is the only tablet brand I’ve seen that offers on-screen menu capabilities, and while I don’t use them often, I’m glad that Tourbox included this.
+It saves you a couple of extra mouse/pen movements and clicks for things that you don’t need to have programmed to your controller, but would still like fairly quick access to.

 Take the time

-For first-time users of a controller like this, it might be intimidating at first.
+For first-time users of a controller like this, it might be intimidating in the beginning.
 What shortcuts should be assigned to which input for the best experience?
 That comes with time and experimentation, and knowing how you work.

 My approach was to grab a notebook and pen, open up my painting software and start working on something.
 As I move through the painting process in my usual way, I make some notes in my book about the tools I switch between, actions I make, and other shortcuts I use.
 Typically these would fall into the categories of either Tools, Navigation, Layers, and Views/Dockers.
-Taking the time with this really helped with assigning my shortcuts across the device.
+Taking the time with this really helped with assigning my shortcuts across the device or to an on-screen menu.

 Useful HUDs